opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     - If you want a progressive sequence to be repeated, first copy the sequence first drawing at the end of the sequence, then select all and drag down the fill handle.
 For example if the sequence is 1, 2, 3, 4, copy the drawing 1 at the end of the sequence (the result will be 1, 2, 3, 4, 1), and the added drawings will be 2, 3, 4, 1, 2, etc.

-    - If you want to delete some cells, select a region so that the cells you want to delete are in the last rows, and drag the fill handle up.
+    - If you want to delete some cells, select a region so that the cells you want to delete are in the last columns, and drag the fill handle to the left.

 .. tip:: **To edit cell content with the Fill Handle in the Timeline:**